Caminar Latino Founded by Dr. Julia Perilla and Sister Barbara

 As a result, the program began its work following the approach that was used by mainstream organizations.
 Women were encouraged and expected to become autonomous individuals, so they could leave their abusive partners.
 Following this model, Latina participants attended group and obtained support and information for themselves without the program addressing the needs of the rest of her family.
 It soon became apparent that the women did not find this conventional approach helpful and participants began to challenge the program team to “think outside the box” as it pertained to services.

-In 1993, the women asked program staff to create a youth program for their children (all of whom had experienced and/or witnessed violence in their home), that would help them understand their experience and learn non-violent ways of being.
+In 1993, the women asked program staff to create a youth program for their children, all of whom had experienced and/or witnessed violence in their homes.
+This new youth program would help them understand their experiences and learn non-violent ways of being.
 Two years later, in 1995, the women requested that Caminar Latino start offering services for their violent partners, with whom many of them continued to live.
-All of them wanted the violence to stop, but very few of them wanted to leave their relationship.
+All of them wanted the violence to stop, but very few of them wanted to leave their relationships.
 They argued that their partners needed help in learning new ways to behave non-violently and that the women’s newly-acquired understanding of the nature and dynamics of domestic violence needed to be understood by the men as well.
-While individuals and agencies expressed concern that we would be placing the women and children in danger if we also worked with the men, the women’s voices prevailed and Caminar Latino incorporated a 24-week, state-certified family violence intervention program for men.
+While individuals and agencies expressed concern that we would be placing the women and children in danger if we also worked with the men, Caminar Latino listened and trusted the women’s voices and thus adopted a 24-week, state-certified family violence intervention program for men.